ndicks7864/Alien_Run/README.md

 Jerry is 4 lightyears away.
 By the end of each level you will have traveled a whole lightyear!
 By the time you end level 4 you will reach Jerry's home!!
 But don't be fooled going into the next lightyear will be difficult.
 Each lightyear level gets harder as you go on.

 ### Level 1: Balcruria
+- In this level, travel through the humid, damp purple Balcruia Tree Forest.
+Try not to run into any surprise creatures!

 ### Level 2: Monguturas
+- In this level, travel through the blue Mongutura Mountains.
+One of the coldest places in the galaxy.

 ### Level 3: The Dry-Kerlinds
+- In this level, travel through the hot and deadly desert known as the Dry-Kerlinds.
+Try to get through this on fast!

 ### Level 4: Jeruriah
+- The final strech, travel through the dark mysterious lands of Jeruriah to arrive at Jerry's home!!

 # Get Jerry Come Home here below
 - click [download](https://github.com/ndicks7864/Alien_Run/releases/download/v0.8.0/Alein.Run.exe)